-This section controls the placement and options for I/Os belonging to the core's System (SYS) interface and PCI Express (PCI_EXP) interface.
-NET constraints in this section control
+This section controls the placement and options for I/Os belonging to the core System (SYS) interface and PCI Express (PCI_EXP) interface.
+NET constraints in this section control the pin location and I/O options for signals in the SYS group.
+Locations and options vary depending on which derivative of the core is used and should not be changed without fully understanding the system requirements.

 '''

-NET "sys_rt_n" IOSTANDARD = LVCMOS18 | PULLUP | NODELAY;
+NET "sys_rt_n" IOSTANDARD = LVCMOS18| PULLUP | NODELAY;

 INST "refclk_ibuf" LOC = IBUFDS_GT2_X0Y7;

 '''